aninditadash/javascript_basics/README.md

 const person2 = new Person("Bob");
 ```

+In the above code, the `greet()` method is added to every instance of the `Person` object created which takes up memory.
+Instead, we can add the greet()` method to the prototype of the `Person` constructor.

 ### **Defining getters and setters**

 A getter is a function associated with a property that gets the value of a specific property.
 A setter is a function associated with a property that sets the value of a specific property.
 Together, they can indirectly represent the value of a property.
 Getters and setters can be either defined within object initializers, or added later to any existing object.